CodeHunt101/employee-hierarchy-challenge/README.md

 ```
 npm run dev --prefix client
 ```
-It will run the server on port 7777
+It will run the client on port 7777

 ### Jest tests instructions: